Skip to main content

 insecure = Either yes or no (optional)

-• proxy can get anything libcurl accepts as proxy, or the keywords none and env. none or just empty disables proxy configuration, while env instructs libcurl to use the environment for determining proxy configuration (usually the environment variable https_proxy).
+• proxy can get anything libcurl accepts as a proxy, or the none and env keywords. none (or just an empty value) disables proxy configuration, while env tells libcurl to use the environment to determine the proxy configuration (usually the https_proxy environment variable).

 • insecure is a boolean (either yes, or no) and when set to yes it instructs libcurl to disable host verification.